mac999/LLM-RAG-Agent-Tutorial/4-3.db/3_graph_falkor/README.md

 # BIM Graph Agent

-BIM graph agent with data processing system that converts IFC files to Neo4j graph database and provides AI-powered natural language querying capabilities.
+BIM graph agent with data processing system that converts IFC files to Neo4j and [FalkorDB](https://daddynkidsmakers.blogspot.com/2025/11/falkordb-llm-bim.html) graph database and provides AI-powered natural language querying capabilities.
 This project is example and demonstration to show how to use graph database like neo4j as the viewpoint of RAG and AI Agent development.
+If you're consider the lightweight graph database, use [FalkorDB](https://daddynkidsmakers.blogspot.com/2025/11/falkordb-llm-bim.html).

 <p align="center">
 <img src="https://github.com/mac999/BIM_graph_agent/blob/main/doc/img2.jpg" width="750"> </img></br>